T-B-F/pyHCA/README.md

 The first column correspond to the hca element identified, either a domain or a cluster.
 The second and third columns correspond to the start and stop (indexed from 1 to the sequence length) of the hca element.
 The fourth column either corresponds to a p-value if the element is a hca domain or to the hydrophobic cluster in binary mode if the element is a cluster.
-The p-value of the domain is computed against a reference distribution made of intrinsically disordered proteins and describe the "degree of foldability associated to the hca domain element.
+The p-value of the domain is computed against a reference distribution made of intrinsically disordered proteins and describe the "degree of foldability" associated to the hca domain element.
-A nan value is returned if the domain has less than 30 residues
+A nan value is returned if the domain has less than 30 residues.
+The fourth column corresponds to the HCA score of the domain sequence.

+/!\ Warning /!\

+HCA scores are provided for the whole protein sequence and domain with less than 30 amino acids for information only.
+The scores and p-values associated where designed on globular protein domains and intrinsically disordered regions of comparable lengths and with more than 30 amino acids.

 draw